 These are all questions that you can answer for yourself when in online school.
 The advantage of taking control of your own learning is that you will gain much more from education.
 Instead of being a passive participant in learning, you’ll get to be in the driver’s seat and actively learn.
 Taking initiative toward your education will often leave you feeling better about it and have a greater grasp on what it is that you’ve learned.

 Ready to be in control of your education?
-James Madison High School is an accredited, online high school that can help you meet your educational goals.
+James Madison High School is an accredited, online high school that can help you meet your educational goals and earn your high school diploma online.
 Learn more about how JMHS can help you focus on learning by reaching out to an admissions specialist at 1-800-349-6861 today.